 Each cylinder of your Toyota's 1.8L engine needs three things to produce power.
 These are fuel, air (compression), and spark.

-The ignition coils, that sit on top of the valve cover, are the ones that supply the spark and when one or several fail... those cylinders will go ‘dead’.
+The ignition coils, that sit on top of the valve cover, are the ones that supply the spark to the spark plugs.
+When one or several fail, those cylinders will go ‘dead’.
 When a cylinder goes ‘dead’, the PCM sets a misfire diagnostic trouble code (DTC).

 Your Toyota will also show one or more of the following symptoms: